Welcome to Radically Rural 2021!

 Keeping Healthcare Alive and Thriving in Rural Communities

-COVID-19 took a huge toll on rural health systems, and rural communities are struggling to attract and keep health care providers.
+Is your rural community struggling to attract and keep health care providers, especially after COVID-19 took a huge toll on rural health systems?
 How can your community use technology and telehealth to make sure health services are there for you when you need them?
 Telehealth technology and training programs like Project ECHO can help keep health providers connected to their colleagues and the most up-to-date care.
-Learn how rural communities have brought specialized care closer to home, retained their health professionals, and attracted new ones to town!
+Learn how other rural communities are succeeding at bringing specialized care closer to home, retaining their health professionals, and attracting new ones to town!

 Where Do We Turn?

 Rural stakeholders now more than ever need to focus on life in rural communities and all the determinants that help rural communities be more well.
 The session will explore how to grow strategic partnerships at the regional, state, and local levels that can result in radical differences in the health of small towns with few resources.
 Session participants will be led through an exercise to help you consider and share resources for where to turn when you want to make a difference in the health of your rural community.

 Need help creating or sustaining excellent healthcare in your community?
 There is help available and much of it is free.
 We will have national experts who can help you access resources and discuss how to create systems that work.

 Learn about the resources available at the state and national level that can help you innovate, collaborate, and identify opportunities.
 This session will present an introduction to using the Rural Health Information Hub to find resources, opportunities, data, and tools that are available to improve healthcare and wellbeing.
 We will highlight model programs that have been successful in rural communities across the nation as well as cover key issues that affect the health of rural populations, such as access to healthcare, social determinants of health, health equity, and the rural health workforce.